 Each medical specialist should claim only those credits that he/she actually spent in the educational activity.

 Please note that the documental proof must be in ENGLISH.

 If the documental proof is only available in the national language, we would like to receive a translation of the proof.

-The accreditation requests go to the EBU Accreditation Committee through the EU-ACME office for evaluation.
-Once the request is approved, the credits will be assigned to the EU-ACME member’s account.
+The submitted requests are first thoroughly checked and validated by the EU-ACME office.
+The requests may be sent for evaluation to a relevant accreditation body.
+Once the request is approved, the credits will be assigned to the EU-ACME/ACNE member’s account.

 Activities eligible for CME/CNE credits within the EU-ACME programme – click here